-When it comes to planning a new, or updating an old, bathroom Nick at Swish Bathroom Solutions has been helping customers since 2006.
-So we made a bee-line to Nick and got plenty of swish advice and ideas when it comes to bathroom size.
+When it comes to planning a new, or updating an old bathroom Nick at Swish Bathroom Solutions has been helping customers since 2006.
+So we made a bee-line to Nick and got plenty of advice and ideas when it comes to bathroom planning your new bathroom.

 What’s the first step in planning a bathroom redesign or update?